What follows, is a brief history of the Club and a list of highlights over the years.

 The Rotary Club of Corowa is proud of it history of involvement in the advancement of international understanding and goodwill towards all peoples.
 The club has accepted many opportunities to help in World Community Service Projects.

 The club has participated in many projects that have benefited developing countries and countries in need.
-Early in its history it led the way in exporting seep to India and over the years it has collected spectacles, books, supplied school requisites, supported clean water and hygiene projects assisted in famine relief and continued financial donations to I.P.A.C. projects in needy areas.
+Early in its' history it led the way in exporting sheep to India and over the years it has collected spectacles, books, supplied school requisites, supported clean water and hygiene projects assisted in famine relief and continued financial donations to I.P.A.C. projects in needy areas.

-The clubs records tell us that in 1939 the Charter members travelled to New Zealand for a District Conference.
-Our ever growing collection of banners reminds us that trend has continued with many visits to International Conventions, District Conferences and of friendships made with overseas Rotarians and of the fellowship enjoyed with overseas visitors.
+The clubs records tell us that in 1939 the Charter members traveled to New Zealand for a District Conference.
+Our ever growing collection of banners reminds us that the trend has continued with many visits to International Conventions, District Conferences and overseas Rotary meetings.
+They also remind us of friendships made with overseas Rotarians and of the fellowship we have enjoyed with overseas visitors.